 On March 30, 2021, the Company entered into an amendment (the "Roberts Amendment") with John A. Roberts to the employment agreement between the Company and Mr. Roberts dated June 27, 2016 (the "Roberts Agreement").
-Pursuant to the Roberts Amendment, (a) Mr. Roberts' salary was increased to \$450,000 from the current \$350,000; (b) he became eligible for an annual cash bonus of up to 50% of base salary (increased from 35%); (c) he became entitled to a lump sum payment equal to twelve months of his then base salary plus an amount equal to the prior year bonus, and all unvested stock options held by Mr. Roberts vesting in full, in the event his employment is terminated for any reason within twelve months following a change of control; and (d) he became entitled to monthly payments equal to his base salary immediately prior to such termination for a period of twelve months (increased from 6 months) in the event his employment is terminated without "cause" or Mr. Roberts Agreement provides for (a) monthly payment equal to his base salary immediately prior to such termination for a period of twelve months in the event his employment is terminated due to illness, injury or disability or (b) a lump sum payment equal to twelve months of his then base salary plus an amount equal to the prior year bonus in the event his employment is terminated for a period of twelve months in the event his employment is terminated due to illness, injury or disability or (b) a lump sum payment equal to twelve months following a change of control.
+Effective February 3, 2023 Mr. Roberts stepped down as President and Chief Executive Officer and the Roberts Agreement was deemed terminated as of such date without cause.
+In connection with his separation, Mr. Roberts entered into a separation agreement with the Company effective January 31, 2023, confirming his severance benefits as set forth in the Roberts Agreement as amended by the Roberts Amendment.
+Pursuant to the Roberts Amendment, (a) Mr. Roberts' salary was increased to \$450,000 from the current \$350,000; (b) he became eligible for an annual cash bonus of up to 50% of base salary (increased from 35%); (c) he became entitled to a lump sum payment equal to twelve months of his then base salary plus an amount equal to the prior year bonus, and all unvested stock options held by Mr. Roberts vesting in full, in the event his employment is terminated for any reason within twelve months following a change of control; and (d) he became entitled to monthly payments equal to his base salary immediately prior to such termination for a period of twelve months (increased from 6 months) in the event his employment is terminated without "cause" or Mr. Roberts resigns for "good reason" not in connection with a "change of control" (each as defined in the Roberts Agreement).
+Further, the Roberts Agreement provides for (a) monthly payment equal to his base salary immediately prior to such termination for a period of twelve months in the event his employment is terminated due to illness, injury or disability or (b) a lump sum payment equal to twelve months of his then base salary plus an amount equal to the prior year bonus in the event his employment is terminated for any reason within twelve months following a change of control.
 The Roberts Agreement further provides that Mr. Roberts will not engage in competitive activity for a period of twelve months following termination of employment.